lorenzulrich/Sitegeist.LostInTranslation/README.md

 ## How it works

-By default all inline editable properties are translated using DeepL (see Setting `translateInlineEditables`).
+By default, all inline-editable properties are translated using DeepL (see Setting `translateInlineEditables`).
-To include other `string` properties into the automatic translation the `options.automaticTranslation: true` can be used in the property configuration.
+To include other `string` properties into the automatic translation, `options.automaticTranslation: true` can be used in the property configuration.
 Also, you can disable automatic translation in general for certain node types by setting `options.automaticTranslation: false`.